defi-wonderland/specs/specs/interop/shared-lockbox-upgrade.md

 ## Overview

-Based on the decision that a chain joining the dependency set is an irreversible process, the on-chain chains list is simplified by assuming that joining the Shared Lockbox is equivalent to joining the op-governed dependency set.
+Based on the assumption that a chain joining the dependency set is an irreversible process, the on-chain chains list is simplified by assuming that joining the Shared Lockbox is equivalent to joining the op-governed dependency set.

 The migration process consists of four main points:

-- `OptimismPortal` code upgrade (includes the `SharedLockbox` integration)
+- Upgrade the code of `OptimismPortal` to include the `SharedLockbox` integration
 - Move ETH liquidity from `OptimismPortal` to `SharedLockbox`
 - Set `SuperchainConfig` as dependency manager on `SystemConfig`
 - Add the chain to the op-governed dependency set

-The migration process needs some prerequisites:
+The migration process also requires that first:

-- `SharedLockbox` deployed
+- `SharedLockbox` is deployed
-- `SuperchainConfig` upgraded to manage the dependency set
+- `SuperchainConfig` is upgraded to manage the dependency set

 **`OptimismPortal` code upgrade**